minvws/nl-covid19-notification-app-coordination/architecture/International Interoperability.md

 ## Interface between Dutch back-end and the Dutch app

-The interface between the Dutch CoronaMelder backend and the apps is enhanced with 2 urls, which are more or less the same as the current calls, but separated per ‘region of interest’
+The interface between the Dutch CoronaMelder backend and the apps is enhanced with 2 urls, which are more or less the same as the current calls, but separated per ‘countries of interest’

 ### Manifest

 [https://coronamelder-dist.nl/[country]/manifest](https://coronamelder-dist.nl/[country]/manifest)

 The manifest file in the current back-end contains all Dutch key files.
-To not hugely increase this manifest’s size, we create new separate manifests per region of interest.
+To not hugely increase this manifest’s size, we create new separate manifests per countries of interest.
 The international manifests will look like this:

 {
     keySets: [